VISUAL PASTS

 GIS specialist

-As a GIS specialist in the archaeological company Archol, I am the contact person for geospatial mapping and visualization.
+As a GIS specialist in the archaeological company Archol, I was the contact person for geospatial mapping and visualization.

 2018-2022